pavedroad-io/roadctl/README.md

 ### Templates Location

-The default location for the templates is \$HOME/.pavedroad.d/templates.
+The default location for the blueprints is \$HOME/.pavedroad.d/blueprints.

-This can be changed by setting the PR_TEMPLATE_DIR environment variable, or via the roadctl command line with the _--templates_ flag.
+This can be changed by setting the PR_TEMPLATE_DIR environment variable, or via the roadctl command line with the _--blueprints flag.

 ## GitHub Authentication

 For backward compatibility, use the _--api_ option with authentication.

-The GitHub API enforces rate limits that may affect your ability to download templates.
+The GitHub API enforces rate limits that may affect your ability to download blueprints.
 Authenticated users have significantly higher rate limits.
 You can provide GitHub authentication using HTTP basic authentication or an OAUTH2 access token.

 ### From the Command Line
 `$ roadctl init --api --password XXXXXXX --user YYYYYYY`